stephenglynch/RustyBox/README.md

 ToyBox.
 That is, to provide a basic set of command line utilities to run a useable command line.

-It's worth saying from the get go this is not initially a serious project, but my attempt at learning Rust and maybe some other things along the way.
+It's worth saying from the get go this is not really intended as a serious project, but my attempt at having a long running Rust project I can dip into and learn some other unix-y things along the way.

 Design decisions will be largely guided by Rob Langley's journey in building ToyBox.

+Implementations of various commands, in the first instance, will be aiming to meet the most basic POSIX compliance definition.

 ## Installation